jprzimba/crystalserver/README.md

   automatic configure the indentation.
 * There are people that doesn't play the game on the official server, so explain your changes to help understand what are you changing and why.
-* Avoid opening a Pull Request to just update one line of an XML file.
+* Avoid opening a Pull Request to just update one line of a XML file.